Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 **1. Instruction Override**

-The simplest form—directly telling the model to ignore previous instructions:
+The simplest form-directly telling the model to ignore previous instructions:

 ```
 Ignore all previous instructions.